 Neil Richardson is the General Secretary of the Reserve Defence Force Representative Association (RDFRA), a fulltime position he has held since 2014.
 Primarily responsible for advancing policy within the organisation, Neil regularly engages with both civil and military management on a broad range of matters pertaining to the Reserve Defence Forces.
-Neil is also a serving reserve Lieutenant posted to the Infantry School in the DFTC, while, outside of his Defence Forces-related work, he is an accomplished military historian with three award winning publications to his name: "A Coward If I Return, A Hero If I Fall:" Stories of Irishmen in WWI, "Dark Times, Decent Men: Stories of Irishmen in WWI," and "According To Their Lights: Stories of Irishmen in the British Army, Easter 1916."
+Neil is also a serving reserve Lieutenant posted to the Infantry School in the DFTC, while, outside of his Defence Forces-related work, he is an accomplished military historian with three award winning publications to his name: "A Coward If I Return, A Hero If I Fall:" Stories of Irishmen in WWI, "Dark Times, Decent Men: Stories of Irishmen in WWII," and "According To Their Lights: Stories of Irishmen in the British Army, Easter 1916."
 Neil is a graduate of both University College Dublin (UCD) and Maynooth University, and hold a Masters in Military History and Strategic Studies from the latter institution.

-Robert Gibney works in global datacentre connectivity, managing the deployment of fibre-optic networks across hyperscale datacentres for Meta across EMEA.
+Robert Gilbey works in hyperscale datacentre design, engineering, and construction as a connectivity engineer supporting datacentre builds across EMEA and APAC.
 Robert is married, with two children.
 As a Defence Forces Reservist, Robert serves with 2 Brigade, Communications, and Information Services Corps (Army Reserve) where he engages on various defence innovation projects including MORIGEN (Military Operations Rapid Instructive Gaming Environment).
-He previously served with 27 Infantry Battalion, D Company, (Army Reserve).
-Robert also served in the British Army as a regular soldier in the Royal Corps of Signals with 101 Logistics Brigade Headquarters, 261 Signal Squadron where he served overseas alongside fulltime Reservists from a sister unit in Oman 2001.
-A vocal advocate for progressive Irish Defence policy.
-Robert has previously served on the National Executive of the Reserve Defence Force Representative Association (RDFRA), where he participated in numerous delegations before the Oireachtas Defence Committees, and Defence Forces General Staff, as well as producing the Defence Forces Employers Information Handbook.
-He remains a proud member of RDFRA.
-Any views, positions, or opinions expressed in this article are solely that of the author and do not represent that of the author's employer, the Defence Forces or any other association or organisation.
+He previously served with 27 Infantry Battalion (Army Reserve).
+Robert also served in the British Army as a regular soldier in the Royal Corps of Signals.
+Any views, positions, or opinions expressed in this paper are solely that of the author and do not represent that of the author's employer, the Defence Forces or any other association or organisation.